TME520/TiMiNoo-M5/README.md

-# TiMiNoo Arduboy
+# TiMiNoo M5
-Cute 1 bit VPet for Arduboy - Feed, cuddle, clean and educate your own unique cat.
+Cute 1 bit VPet for M5 - Feed, cuddle, clean and educate your own unique cat.

 3 mini games, 7 food types, friends visits and presents, all on the mighty Arduboy.